Mandatory disclosure rules – Guidance

 Equity method of accounting

-If the reporting corporation has uncertain tax positions that are reported on financial statements using the equity method, the reporting corporation is required to report RUTTs on Form RC3133.
-However, when the investment itself pertains to a reporting corporation, only the latter will be required to complete its own RC3133.
+If the reporting corporation has uncertain tax positions that are reported on relevant financial statements using the equity method, the reporting corporation is required to report RUTTs on Form RC3133.
+Each reporting corporation is responsible for reporting its own RUTTs on Form RC3133, not the RUTTs of other related corporations.
+When the investment itself pertains to a reporting corporation, only the latter will be obliged to complete its own RC3133 if the requirements are met.

 Partnerships